-This curriculum contains is a sequence of web and mobile related courses which help a student build skills for employment.
-This program is intended to provide a foundation in web design and mobile development.
-In recent years, businesses worldwide have continued to offer more products and services via the Internet.
-Individuals completing this program will position themselves nicely to acquire entry level employment with a company who needs to maintain and update their web sites and mobile apps.
-Students admitted into this program will be introduced to the Internet as a tool for communications and commerce.
-They will learn the HTML language used to develop web pages and sites, as well as iOS and Android to develop mobile apps.
-Students will acquire the programming knowledge necessary to build multi-tier applications that connect content with data to produce dynamically driven web sites.
-They will learn to enhance those sites though the use of image and multimedia elements.
-The students will be presented with Open Source and proprietary web technologies as well as web server administration to broaden their scope and increase employment potential.
-This degree will offer students an opportunity to pursue positions as web developers, web designers, web masters, mobile app developers, and mobile designers to name just a few.
+ins is a sequence of web and mobile elp a student build skills for employment. d to provide a foundation in web design nt.
+In recent years, businesses worldwide more products and services via the Interting this program will position themselves evel employment with a company who pdate their web sites and mobile apps. his program will be introduced to the mmunications and commerce.
+They will ge used to develop web pages and sites, oid to develop mobile apps.
+Students will g knowledge necessary to build multi-tier t content with data to produce dynami-They will learn to enhance those sites and multimedia elements.
+The students Open Source and proprietary web techserver administration to broaden their loyment potential.
+This degree will offer to pursue positions as web developers, sters, mobile app developers, and mobile few.

-A student enrolled in this major must receive a grade of "C' or higher in those courses with the alpha-designation CIS.
+this major must receive a grade of "C' or with the alpha-designation CIS.